Portrait Fanny : How to overcome endometriosis?

 Can you tell us about your vision of ecology?

-Do you have any books, podcasts, people to follow that you recommend to learn about this topic?
+Do you have any books, podcasts or people to follow that you'd recommend for getting informed on this subject?

-"I think you have to follow current events to realize and become aware of the issues that society is facing.
-There is a film: "Demain" which follows the path of many farmers, or people who are committed to the environment.
-There is also the documentary "Nos enfants nous accuseront" which talks about the whole consumer society, and the food chains which are polluting etc...
-Hugo Clément, he is a committed journalist, to follow, that I advise.
-And the company Avaaz, which proposes petitions committed to humanist and environmental causes."
+"I think you have to follow current events to realize and become aware of the issues society is facing.
+There's a film called "Demain" (Tomorrow), which follows the careers of many farmers and people who are committed to the environment.
+There's also the documentary "Nos enfants nous accuseront" (Our children will accuse us), which talks about the whole consumer society, and food chains that are polluting, etc. Hugo Clément is a committed journalist, one to watch, whom I recommend.
+And the company Avaaz, which offers petitions for humanist and environmental causes."

 Do you have a piece of advice or a mantra you'd like to share?

-"What I would like to share is that our only limit is ourselves.
+"What I'd like to share is that our only limit is ourselves.
 The limits we impose on ourselves are our own.
 For fear of failing, for fear of disappointing others, for fear of hurting ourselves.
-We impose things on ourselves that restrict us in all our actions.
+We impose things on ourselves that restrict us in everything we do.
 And I think that's a shame.
-I realized that the only thing that determines us is ourselves.
-And if we live in fear of anything, of the actions we are going to do, we are only half living.
-So my advice is to live without fear and dare to do whatever you want to do."
+I've come to realize that the only thing that determines us is ourselves.
+And if we live in fear of anything, of the actions we're going to take, we're only half-living.
+So my advice is to live without fear and dare whatever you feel like doing."

 If you had to sum up your portrait or your struggle in one word?

-Discover other portraits : Ambre and the grossophobia in our society
+Discover other portraits: Ambre and grossophobia in our society